Leadership Vision eBook: 2022 Top Actions for Security Leaders

-When the request comes in to give a cybersecurity presentation to the board, security leaders should jump at the chance to educate the executives.
-However, a lengthy, in- depth presentation is more likely to leave the board scratching their heads than directing resources the right way.
+When the request comes in to give a cybersecurity presentation to the board, you should jump at the chance to educate your executives.
+However, a lengthy, in-depth presentation is more likely to leave the board scratching their heads than directing resources the right way.

-“Boards are becoming increasingly interested in security and risk management; however, there’s often a misalignment between what the board needs to know and what security and risk management leaders are able to convey,” says Rob McMillan, research director.
-“It’s critical that security and risk management leaders supply board-relevant and business-aligned content that is not hampered by overly technical references.“
+“Boards are becoming increasingly interested in security and risk management; however, there’s often a misalignment between what the board needs to know and what security and risk management leaders are able to convey,” says Sam Olyaei, Director Analyst at Gartner.
+“It’s critical that security and risk management leaders supply board-relevant and business-aligned content that is not hampered by overly technical references.”

 Slide 1: Get started

-Slide 1 is designed to be the call to attention slide.
-It needs to be sparse, and simply identify the topics you’ll cover in the following slides.
-No details are necessary, but it should signal that the presentation will include information about business execution, strategy, external developments and risk position.
-It’s high level, and sets the scene for the board.
+Slide 1 is designed to be the call-to-attention slide.
+It needs to be sparse and simply identify the topics you’ll cover in the following slides.
+It should signal that the presentation will include information about business execution, strategy, external developments and risk position, and set the scene at a high level.

 Slides 2 – 6: Performance and contribution to business execution

-It can be difficult for CISOs to demonstrate how security contributes to business performance.
-However, when presenting to the board, it is key to link (implicitly or explicitly) security and risk to business elements that the board members value.
+It can be difficult for CISOs to demonstrate how security impacts business performance.
+However, when presenting to the board, it is key to link — implicitly or explicitly — security and risk to business elements the board values.

-Whatever version of these slides makes sense for your enterprise will enable you to highlight metrics and how the security team is contributing to the positive outcome.
+Whatever version of these slides makes sense for your enterprise will enable you to highlight metrics and how the security team is contributing to a positive outcome.
 However, you should also be prepared to explain potential problem areas and their implications.
-Bring more detailed documentation on how each metric was produced for any board member who asks.
+Come prepared with more detailed documentation on how you produced each metric in case any board member asks.

 Slides 3 through 6 should discuss how external events will affect security, an assessment of the existing risk position (this can change depending on acquisitions and other events) and the entire security strategy.